-Lawyers at Baldip, Dil and Partners, who represent the late Kumaraveloo Terpari @ Thirupathy’s family, in a statement last Monday said Dr Thiru Terpari, Kumaraveloo’s brother, was called in for investigation by the police on July 21 after on a police report was lodged by HRPB’s paramedic on June 29.
+Lawyers at Baldip, Dil and Partners, who represent the late Kumaraveloo Terpari @ Thirupathy’s family, in a statement last Monday said Dr Thiru Terpari, Kumaraveloo’s brother, was called in for investigation by the police on July 21 after a police report was lodged by HRPB’s paramedic on June 29.

 The HRPB medical assistant (MA), whom Dr Thiru accused of allowing his brother to die from a heart attack by withholding cardiopulmonary resuscitation (CPR), filed a police report alleging that Dr Thiru had stolen his brother’s prehospital care notes and defamed the paramedic in the media, the statement read.

 CodeBlue’s June 22 report headlined “Ipoh teacher dies in ambulance response that allegedly skipped CPR”, however, did not name the HRPB paramedic in question.
 Although the U29 assistant medical officer was named in Dr Thiru’s complaints to the police and MOH, such complaints are internal documents that are not generally disclosed to the public.

 On July 14, Dr Thiru and six of his siblings were called to attend a meeting with the Ministry of Health’s (MOH) independent external inquiry panel to discuss HRPB’s ambulance response in the April 13 case involving Kumaraveloo.

 The family arrived with lawyer Baldip Singh at the meeting, but the counsel was denied entry.
 The lawyer, representing Dr Thiru, was not allowed in to act or represent him on his behalf.